Welcome to the Longview website

 Events and Initiatives

 Apart from the annual Longview, and subsequently SLLS, conferences, a series of events were organised in parallel to them directed more specifically at promoting longitudinal research in particular areas and encouraging its development.
-These initiatives included a one day conference organised with the Greater London Association to consider the case for a London birth cohort study which attracted 80 policy people from across the London Boroughs.
+These initiatives included a one day conference in February 2008, organised with the Greater London Association to consider the case for a London birth cohort study which attracted 80 policy people from across the London Boroughs.
 Another was a meeting with Local Government Association representatives to promote the value of longitudinal research, including the use of administrative data, in local policy contexts.
-The third was a two-day meeting aimed at policymakers, social work practitioners and child policy oriented academics on the theme of Parents Matter.
+The third was a two-day meeting in March 2009 aimed at policymakers, social work practitioners and child policy oriented academics on the theme of Parents Matter.
 The first day was devoted to the role of parents in child development from infancy through the primary school years and the second day to adolescence through the teens to the twenties.
 Leading international experts were invited to London to present key longitudinal research findings and ideas on the subject in plenary sessions and parallel group sessions gave practitioners the opportunity to present evaluations of local interventions that they were engaged in.

 Neville Butler Commemorations